mered0th/meredoth-site/_posts/2022-12-26-Dynamic-Overloading.md

 IEnemy orc = new Orc();
 ```

 The orc object, is of type IEnemy at compile time, but at runtime is of type Orc.
-Let's suppose that we have a Player class that has the public method ``` Hunt(IEnemy enemy) ```
+Let's also suppose that we have a Player class that has the public method ``` Hunt(IEnemy enemy) ```
 and we want to use it, but the player needs to do different types of hunting depending on the enemy and also use specific methods of the Orc class that are not part of the IEnemy interface. <!--more-->

 We can do something like this:

 ``` csharp
 public void Hunt(IEnemy enemy)